 Most of all, a writer writes.
 An idea, or phrase, or string of characters appears in their consciousness and they cannot let it go without writing it down.
 It must be written and then revised.
 And then maybe revised again, and then shared with the world.

 Everyone has their strengths and weaknesses.
-Everyone excels at something and struggles with something else which might comes naturally to others.
+Everyone excels at something and struggles with something else that might come naturally to others.

 In my experience, some of the most intelligent, most well-spoken people cannot write well.
 Since public speaking (among other things) is not easy for me I believe that makes us even.